Particular/docs.particular.net/nservicebus/upgrades/rabbitmq-3to4.md

 ## [Callback support](/nservicebus/rabbitmq/configuration-api#callback-support)

-In Version 4, callbacks are no longer directly managed by the RabbitMQ transport, so the settings related to the callback receiver queue have been removed.
+Callbacks are no longer directly managed by the RabbitMQ transport, so the settings related to the callback receiver queue have been removed.

 ### DisableCallbackReceiver

 This setting has been removed because the RabbitMQ transport no longer directly creates a callback receiver queue.

 ### CallbackReceiverMaxConcurrency

 This setting has been removed because the RabbitMQ transport no longer directly creates a callback receiver queue.
 When callbacks have been enabled by installing the `NServiceBus.Callbacks` NuGet package, the maximum concurrency is no longer separately controlled.
 The value passed to `EndpointConfiguration.LimitMessageProcessingConcurrencyTo` will be used for the callbacks queue in addition to the main queue.

-snippet:3to4rabbitmq-config-prefetch-count-replacement
+snippet: 3to4rabbitmq-config-callbackreceiver-thread-count

 ## [Providing a custom connection manager](/nservicebus/rabbitmq/configuration-api#providing-a-custom-connection-manager)

-In Versions 4, the ability to provide a custom connection manager via the `IManageRabbitMqConnections` interface has been removed.
+The ability to provide a custom connection manager via the `IManageRabbitMqConnections` interface has been removed.
 Connections are now managed internally by the transport in a way that is not extensible.

 ## [Controlling behavior when the broker connection is lost](/nservicebus/rabbitmq/configuration-api#controlling-behavior-when-the-broker-connection-is-lost)

 The XML configuration options for controlling lost connection behavior have been removed.

 ### TimeToWaitBeforeTriggering

 The 'TimeToWaitBeforeTriggering` setting can now be configured via the following:

+snippet: 3to4rabbitmq-custom-breaker-settings-time-to-wait-before-triggering

 ### DelayAfterFailure

-The 'DelayAfterFailure` has been removed because the message pump no longer polls for incoming messages, so there is no inner loop that needs a delay value when the connection has been lost.
+The 'DelayAfterFailure` setting has been removed because the message pump no longer polls for incoming messages, so there is no inner loop that needs to pause when a connection failure is detected.

 ## Routing topology